cym13/various-tutorials/functional_programming.rst

 What we call "pure function" (which will be only "function" for the rest of this article) is the same thing as a function in mathematics: it always returns a value, it does nothing outside its scope and for a given argument is will always return the same value.
+Also a pure function can only call pure functions.

 Actually, most of those properties are consequences of our choice of
 immutability: what would a function that does not return a value do if it